huang15n/Android-Programming/android_lec2.md

 ```

-android studio has a nice autocompletiion suggesting the things
+typically android studio has a nice autocompletion suggesting the things
 that is weight for sizing and stretching

 ## Widget Box Model

-content: size of widget itself
+*content*: size of widget itself

-padding : artificial increase to widget size outside of contente
+*padding* : artificial increase to widget size outside of contente

-border: outside padding, a line around edge of widget
+*border*: outside padding, a line around edge of widget

-margin: invisible separation from neighbouring widgets
+*margin*: invisible separation from neighbouring widgets